cycv5/cycv5/README.md

 ### Hi there, I'm Yichen Cai - aka Charles 👋

-## I'm CS specialist student @ University of Toronto.
+## I'm a Computer Science specialist student @ University of Toronto.

 - 🔭 Focus in ML algorithms
 - 🌱 Learning everything about programming 🤣